d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-implementation.md

 Notice the use of the `Sequential()` API and the lack of definition of `forward()`.

-Until now, we coded `forward()` to define how to transform an input `X` by mean of the network parameters.
+Until now, we defined a `forward` method to transform the inputs using the network parameters.
 However, those operations are essentially a pipeline: you take an input and apply a transformation (e.g.,